Short Inca Trail Machu Picchu – Itinerary

 DAY 1: Cusco – Machu Picchu

 Early in the morning, we are going to meet you at your hotel and take you to the train station in our minivan.
 Once there, we will take whichever train we had previously booked—the 6:10 or the 7:45 train— from Ollantaytambo.
-This scenic route follows the Sacred Valley and the Urubamba River until we get to the 104th km mark located 2,000m (6,561ft) above sea level which is the starting point of the Short Inca Trail.
+This scenic route follows the Sacred Valley and the Urubamba River until we get to the 104th km mark located 2,000m (6,561ft) above sea level which is the starting point of the Inca Trail.

-After exploring Wiñay Wayna, we will continue walking on the beautiful Classic Inca Trail until Inti Punku or the “Sun Gate”.
+After exploring Wiñay Wayna, we will continue walking on the last portion of the beautiful Classic Inca Trail until Inti Punku or the “Sun Gate”.
 It is at this point where hikers get to see the most amazing views Machu Picchu has to offer.
 Fun fact: during the summer solstice, the sunlight passes through the Sun Gate, and it shines through the window of Machu Picchu’s Sun temple with uncanny precision.
 This is one of the most important and incredible phenomenons of the Incan empire; it also attributes to why the Sun Gate has become such a popular attraction for travelers.

 After this, it is only an hour descent to Machu Picchu (2400m / 7873ft).
 We’ll arrive at just the perfect time to enjoy the amazing sunset without having to deal with large crowds.
 Afterwards, we will catch a bus down to the town of Aguas Calientes where our accommodations will be at a nice 3-star hotel.